 Understanding Bible Covenants!
 Part 4 Israel’s New Husband

-(Ver 1.1) Obviously by the title I have more great controversial topics to discuss today.
+(Ver 2.0) This is now Part 4 in a very advanced Bible study serious concerning Understanding Bible Covenants.
+This series is intended for spiritually mature Christians with an open mind that will commit to go and study the subject for themselves to verify if it is really true or not.
+Obviously by the title we have more controversial topics on covenants to discuss today.
 We have been discussing Bible covenants in some new terms using scriptures in the Bible that many have not seen before.
 I know this is a very deep subject and the complexities are vast.
 It is a very hard thing to accept new things when they are first revealed.
-I believe the natural human tendency is to reject the new, to fear the new, to not believe the new, because we trust in our old understanding so much more.
+I believe the natural human tendency is to reject the new, to fear the new, and to not believe the new.
+This is because I believe that we trust in our old understanding and beliefs so much more.
 The problem is that the majority of Christians do not have a clue what the Bible really says.
 Learning always involves growing in understanding.
-That implies an ever increasing knowledge base.
-Building on what we learned yesterday from what we learn today.
-Therefore learning involves change.
+That implies an ever increasing and expanding knowledge process.
+Today’s knowledge should be building on what we learned yesterday.
+New truth should always fit balanced correctly with previous known truths.
+When it does not God is presenting us a new opportunity to come up to a higher spiritual level of thinking.
+Learning involves change.
 Being flexible and open is a key to growing with God.
 In my last blog I went into Old Testament verses that reveal the law of marriage and divorce.
 If you have not been following this series from the beginning, I would strongly suggest that you go back and start with Part 1 Covenants and Marriage.

-In my last blog I talked about Israel being divorced from God.
-Then I had also given you several scriptures that strongly implied that Israel is now married to another spiritual being.
-This means that this spiritual being is now in covenant with the law.
+In the last lesson we talked about Israel being divorced from God.
+Then we also were given several scriptures that strongly implied that Israel is now married to another spiritual being.
+This means that this spiritual being is now in covenant with the natural nation of Israel and God’s Law.
 Why was this necessary?
 Why would God want to get someone under the law?
 How would God accomplish such a task?
 These are all important questions to consider.
-But first let’s determine if this is even possible?
+But first let’s determine if this is even possible.
 Here are some interesting verses from the Old Testament:

 Isa 28:14 Wherefore hear the word of the LORD, ye scornful men, that rule this people which is in Jerusalem.

-We can clearly see who these next words of God are addressing by looking at verse 14 and seeing that God is speaking directly to the rulers of Jerusalem.
+We can clearly see who the next words of God in verse 15 are addressing by looking at verse 14 and seeing that God is speaking directly to the rulers of Jerusalem.
 This is the earthly city Jerusalem and God is speaking directly to the men that ruled that city.
 These were the old covenant people that God was married to.
 So what does this next verse say?

 Isa 28:15 Because ye have said, We have made a covenant with death, and with hell are we at agreement; when the overflowing scourge shall pass through, it shall not come unto us: for we have made lies our refuge, and under falsehood have we hid ourselves:

-We can again clearly see covenant words of marriage in regards to the natural nation of Israel.
+We can again clearly see covenant words of marriage being spoken in regards to the natural nation of Israel to someone.
 This time it says that these people are in covenant with death and hell.
-That prospective doesn’t sound very good, does it?
-Who does the New Testament say had the power over death?
+That declaration does not sound very positive or good, does it?
+Who does the New Testament say had the power over death when this verse was written?
 This verse in Hebrews should help you:

 Heb 2:14 Forasmuch then as the children are partakers of flesh and blood, he also himself likewise took part of the same; that through death he might destroy him that had the power of death, that is, the devil;